mitotic/graphterm/docs/start.rst

 `UsingGraphicalFeatures tutorial <http://code.mindmeldr.com/graphterm/UsingGraphicalFeatures.html>`_ for usage examples.

 If you wish to use GraphTerm to set up up a virtual computer lab for multiple users, see the section :doc:`virtual-setup`.
-The rest of this section focuses mainly on GraphTerm usage for single users.
+To use GraphTerm features on remote systems and via SSH, see :doc:`remote`.
+The rest of this section focuses mainly on GraphTerm usage for single users on a local computer.

 .. index:: graphterm-aware commands, toolchain